ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ### Task 2.1.
 Public-key generation

 The main advantage of public key cryptography was the requirement of two different keys; public key can be used for encryption but only the private key can decrypt the data.
-Hence, you can share the public key for everyone to secure data, but only the owner of the private key can access it.
+Hence, you can share the public key for everyone to secure the data, but only the owner of the private key can access it.

 Public-key cryptography is not only limited for encryption; authentication is an another important concept.
 Public keys can be used for creating *digital certificate* for the data; with purpose of verifying the origin of the data with the public key.
-Compare for *digital signature*; it verifies the authenticity of the data but not always the entity behind the data.
+Compare also with *digital signature*; it verifies the authenticity of the data but not always the entity behind the data.

 Your first task is to create different kind of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.
 Later some of these keys are used for creating digital certificate.